bcgov/PSP/secops/README.md

 ### OPERATE

 This is where security can provide added value.
 Monitoring, Detecting, Respond and Recover.
-PIMS Project uses Kibana to visualize logs and a Dedicated Logging Framework that Downloads both the Frontend APP and Backend API Logs every 1 hour and exports these logs into our S3 Storage location outside of the container
+PIMS Project uses Kibana to visualize logs and a Dedicated Logging Framework that Downloads both the Frontend APP and Backend API Logs every 1 hour and exports these logs into our S3 Storage location outside of the container for storage and data analysis purpose

-Go to [Logging](/openshift/4.0/templates/Logging) for more details.
+Go to [PIMS Logging](/openshift/4.0/templates/Logging) for more details.

 ### Workflow Overview